How to Raise Eastern Tiger Swallowtails- Butterfly Life Cycle Photos

 When raising small monarch caterpillars, I typically wrap wet cotton and tin foil around common milkweed leaf petioles to keep the leaves fresh.
 This method worked horribly with wafer thin chokecherry leaves.
 I picked up a new raising tool and it became a cherry lifesaver!
 Check out floral tubes and other helpful raising tools on my Raising Resource Page

 As the tiger swallowtails continued to grow, they started to go through some major changes…what I affectionately call the awkward teenage phase.
 Each caterpillar starts to turn green, as the false eyes turn blue with outer orange rims.
-There are also small purple dots from its false eyes down to its final pair of prolegs…zits?
+There are also small purple dots from its false eyespots down to its final pair of prolegs…zits?

 So, if those are false eyes, you’re probably wondering what the actual eastern tiger caterpillar’s head looks like?